Esteban Gabriel Merino

-Esteban Gabriel Merino (died 1535) was a Spanish Roman Catholic bishop and cardinal.
+Esteban Gabriel Merino (c.
+1472 – 28 July 1535) was a Spanish Roman Catholic bishop and cardinal.

 Biography

 Merino was born in Santisteban del Puerto, ca. 1472, the son of Alonso Merino and Mayor de Amorcuende, a family of the lowest condition.
 His father died when he was very young.
 He went to Rome with a priest who was a family friend.

 He entered the household of Cardinal Ascanio Sforza, initially occupying minor positions.
 He later joined the ecclesiastical estate after obtaining a dispensation from Pope Alexander VI for having caused the death of a cleric while playing with a sword.
 In spring 1500, during the Italian War of 1499–1504, he was in Lombardy with Cardinal Sforza during the French invasion.
 He ended up in prison in Bourges with Cardinal Sforza; while there, he learned French.
 He was freed on January 3, 1502, then traveled to Rome to act as Cardinal Sforza's procurator for dealing with the Fugger Bank.
 He was a conclavist for Cardinal Sforza at the papal conclave of September 1503 that elected Pope Pius III and at the papal conclave of October 1503 that elected Pope Julius II.
 He became the cardinal's secretary around this time.
 In 1504, he was made a protonotary apostolic.

 Following Cardinal Sforza's death on May 28, 1505, he received the patronage of Cardinal Francesco Alidosi and of Pope Julius II who sent him in August 1506 to the Republic of Florence to seek military assistance against Bologna.
 He was present at Nepi along with Cardinals Alidosi and Francesco Soderini for the meeting of Pope Julius II with the Florentine envoy, Niccolò Machiavelli.
 A month later, the pope despatched him to meet with Ferdinand II of Aragon.
 The pope then made him canon and archdeacon of Baeza, and made him his chamberlain and nuncio.
 In July 1507, he again met Ferdinand II of Aragon and negotiated the League of Cambrai against the Republic of Venice.
 In summer 1509, he accompanied Cardinal Alidosi on a diplomatic mission to Louis XII of France in Milan, and then accompanied Cardinal Alidosi on his legation to Bologna.
 Returning to Rome, he had a letter addressed from Cardinal Alidosi to the Apostolic Dataria, dated February 24, 1511, that secured for Merino the post of apostolic scriptor.